random-pythonuser/Utils-for-aircrack-ng/README.md

 # About
-### A bash script for aircrack-ng that uses some aircrack-ng commands like: airmon-ng, airodump-ng, and aireplay-ng.
+### A bash script for aircrack-ng that uses some aircrack-ng commands like: airmon-ng and airodump-ng.
 This script also uses macchanger for security.
 # Usage
 ### 1. Clone the repository:
 ```bash